 - Store in the fridge between feedings.
 It will keep several months.
 To revive, remove from fridge and feed.

-Here’s a great, simple way to make use of that lovely, sour Kombucha bread starter you’ve just cultivated!
+Here are a couple of great, simple ways to make use of that lovely sourdough Kombucha bread starter you’ve just cultivated!

 Kombucha Sourdough Bread Recipe

 *adapted from the Nourishing Traditions Cookbook by Sally Fallon